Cost of IEP Advocates/Attorneys

 The system is stacked against low and middle-income families, that is for sure.

-- Go for the free consultation (most offer them).
+- Go for the consultation.
+Some offer a free consult, some charge a small fee.
+Do it.
 Don’t gather up boxes and boxes of files.
 But do a bullet pointed list of your child’s story and what data you have.
-Go for the free consult.
-It may not be as much as you think it’s going to be.
+Advocates and attorneys look at things from a much different angle than parents.
+You may really learn something, or at least if you have a case.
+And, it may not cost as much as you think.

 - Ask if they can take you on pro bono.
 If you have a slam dunk of a case that they think they have a good chance of winning, they can often recover the costs from the district (attorney only).
 If it’s a good risk, they may take you on.